pynucastro/pynucastro/docs/source/intro.rst

     * converting $A(n,\gamma)X(n,\gamma)B$ into $A(nn,\gamma)B$
       by assuming equilibrium of $X$.

-  * :func:`ModifiedRate <pynucastro.rates.modified_rate.ModifiedRate>`:
+  * :py:obj:`ModifiedRate <pynucastro.rates.modified_rate.ModifiedRate>`:
     A container for a single rate that allows for different stoichiometry or products.

-  * :func:`DerivedRate <pynucastro.rates.derived_rate.DerivedRate>`: A
+  * :py:obj:`DerivedRate <pynucastro.rates.derived_rate.DerivedRate>`:
-    derived rate uses detailed balance to recompute a reverse rate from the forward rate.
+    A derived rate uses detailed balance to recompute a reverse rate from the forward rate.

-* :func:`RatePair <pynucastro.rates.rate.RatePair>`: For a single nuclear process,
+* :py:obj:`RatePair <pynucastro.rates.rate.RatePair>`: For a single
-  this holds the corresponding forward and reverse rates.
+  nuclear process, this holds the corresponding forward and reverse rates.

-* :func:`Library <pynucastro.rates.library.Library>`: This is a collection of
+* :py:obj:`Library <pynucastro.rates.library.Library>`: This is a
-  rates (for example, the entire ReacLib library).
+  collection of rates (for example, the entire ReacLib library).
 It provides methods for filtering out rates based on different sets of rules.

-  There are two important subclasses:
+  There are a few important subclasses:

-  * :func:`ReacLibLibrary <pynucastro.rates.library.ReacLibLibrary>`: The
+  * :py:obj:`ReacLibLibrary <pynucastro.rates.library.ReacLibLibrary>`: The
-    entire ReacLib rate library (> 80,000 rates).
+    entire ReacLib rate library, which provides simple 7-parameter fits to rates.

+  * :py:obj:`StarLibLibrary <pynucastro.rates.library.StarLibLibrary>`: The
+    entire StarLib reaction rate library, which provides uncertainties on rates.

-  * :func:`TabularLibrary <pynucastro.rates.library.TabularLibrary>`: A
+  * :py:obj:`TabularLibrary <pynucastro.rates.library.TabularLibrary>`: A
     `Library` providing tabulated weak rate coverage of nuclei.

-  additionally, the helper function, :func:`full_library <pynucastro.rates.library.full_library>`
+  additionally, the helper function, :func:`full_library
-  will return a ``Library`` with every rate known to pynucastro.
+  <pynucastro.rates.library.full_library>` will return a ``Library``
+  with every rate known to pynucastro.

-* :func:`Composition
+* :py:obj:`Composition
   <pynucastro.networks.rate_collection.Composition>`: This is a
   collection of nuclei and their mass fractions.
 A ``Composition`` is used when evaluating the full rates in a network.

-* :func:`RateCollection
+* :py:obj:`RateCollection
   <pynucastro.networks.rate_collection.RateCollection>`: This is the
   most basic form of a network.
 It is a collection of rates and nuclei, that knows about the connectivity of the nuclei through